Broken User Authentication: What It Is, How We Can Help

 OWASP offers this example:

-Broken user authentication attacks can have serious consequences, including data leakage, privilege escalation, and account takeover.
+Broken authentication attacks can have serious consequences, including data leakage, privilege escalation, and account takeover.

-There are a few best practices in the development phase that can help prevent broken user authentication vulnerabilities.
-Security in depth in this realm includes: thread modeling during design, code reviews during development, IDE-based code correctness testing, and pre-deployment static security testing.
+There are a few best practices in the development phase that can help prevent broken authentication vulnerabilities.
+Security in depth in this realm includes: threat modeling during design, code reviews during development, IDE-based code correctness testing, and pre-deployment static security testing.

 Post deployment, security teams should pay special attention to API traffic, and endpoints should be armor-plated with a runtime security solution, analyzing API traffic for malicious intent.